dasrefactor/seriesseed/equity/Refactor Series Seed - Term Sheet.md

 ### Key Holder Matters:

 Each Key Holder shall have four years vesting beginning *[_______]*.
 Full acceleration upon "Double Trigger."
 Each Key Holder shall have assigned all relevant IP to the Company before closing.

-### Binding Terms:

-For a period of 30 days, the Company will not solicit offers from other parties for any financing.
-Without the consent of Purchasers, the Company will not disclose these terms to anyone other than officers, directors, key service providers, and other potential Purchasers in this financing.

 ------------